• Level of education

 Description

 This course provides a comprehensive description of the Standard Model of Particle Physics.
-We will start by studying the Dirac equation, a quantum description of the dynamics of a particle of spin ½.
-Then we will see how to describe the electromagnetic interactions with the theory of quantum electrodynamics.
-Then we will discuss the weak interactions and their unified description with the electromagnetic interaction by the electroweak theory.
-Finally we will study the gauge theories and their spontaneous breaking to expose the complete theory of the Standard Model of Particle Physics.
-To conclude we will give a brief overview of theories beyond the Standard Model.
+We will begin by studying the Dirac equation, a quantum description of the dynamics of a spin ½ particle.
+We will then see how to describe electromagnetic interactions using quantum electrodynamics theory.
+Next, we will discuss weak interactions and their unified description with electromagnetic interactions through electroweak theory.
+Finally, we will study gauge theories and their spontaneous breaking in order to present the complete theory of the Standard Model of Particle Physics.
+To conclude, we will give a brief overview of theories beyond the Standard Model.

 Read more